JuliaAI/MLJTuning.jl/README.md

 ```

 The `setup` function is for initializing the `state` of the tuning
-algorithm (available to the `models!` method).
+algorithm (available to the `models` method).
 Be sure to make this
-object mutable if it needs to be updated by the `models!` method.
+object mutable if it needs to be updated by the `models` method.

 The `state` is a place to record the outcomes of any necessary
 intialization of the tuning algorithm (performed by `setup`) and a
-place for the `models!` method to save and read transient information
+place for the `models` method to save and read transient information
 that does not need to be recorded in the history.

 The `setup` function is called once only, when a `TunedModel` machine